XHCPBS-FM: XENAC

 In 1982, XENAC-AM 1440 began broadcasting under the auspices of the National Indigenist Institute (INI).
 The station was part of a flurry of new indigenous radio openings in the early 1980s after the foundation of XEZV-AM in Tlapa de Comonfort, Guerrero, in 1979; XENAC was the second station established.
-At the time, the director of the local INI office, the Centro Coordinador Indígena Chontal, was Andrés Manuel López Obrador.
-XENAC broadcast with 500 watts and covered 47,000 listeners in seven municipalities.
+At the time, XENAC broadcast with 500 watts and covered 47,000 listeners in seven municipalities.

 In the late 1980s, XENAC fell victim to a concerted campaign by Tabasco governor Salvador Neme Castillo against a group influential in XENAC's operation, the Indigenous and Peasant Theatre Laboratory of Tabasco (Laboratorio de Teatro Campesino e Indígena de Tabasco).
 The governor was upset that the laboratory was not involved in Institutional Revolutionary Party political activities.

 Beginning January 1, 1989, his first day in office, Governor Neme Castillo refused to fund the station, claiming that the station was broadcasting supposed "subversive proclamations against his government".
 He then proceeded to name Andrés Madrigal, a PRI politician not liked locally, as the Tabasco delegate to the INI.
 That September, a group of Chontal activists stormed the INI offices, demanding his removal.
 In response, Governor Neme Castillo ordered XENAC closed on September 29.
 Attempts to defray the situation failed, and the station's equipment, not protected by air conditioning, decayed in the tropical Tabasco climate.
 On September 18, 1990, the station was declared formally closed.
 Researcher José Manuel Ramos, who had been involved in the early days of the INI radio system, looked back on XENAC as the "ugly daughter" and "black sheep" of the indigenous radio network.